TracyGJG/htmx-sqlite-todo/README.md

 A To-Do example based on HTMX and backed by SQLite.

+Supported by NodeJs, Express, Handlebars and Body Parser.

 ## Scripts

 - start: Starts the node/express server in watch mode.